ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-http3.md

 HTTP/3 [HTTP3] is a protocol defined on top of QUIC [QUIC-TRANSPORT] that can multiplex HTTP requests over a QUIC connection.
-This document defines Http3Transport, a mechanism for multiplexing non-HTTP data with HTTP/3 in a manner that conforms with the WebTransport protocol framework [OVERVIEW].
-Using the mechanism described here, multiple Http3Transport instances can be multiplexed simultaneously with regular HTTP traffic on the same HTTP/3 connection.
+This document defines a mechanism for multiplexing non-HTTP data with HTTP/3 in a manner that conforms with the WebTransport protocol requirements and semantics [OVERVIEW].
+Using the mechanism described here, multiple WebTransport instances can be multiplexed simultaneously with regular HTTP traffic on the same HTTP/3 connection.

 ## Terminology